Aquilafer/oss-repo-template/projects/Analysis of Open Source/project.md

 usual backlash that one might find from a more commonly used program.
 Nevertheless, I searched for the most popular Nyx web communities though even the most popular still only ever had a few people.
-I found a blog with a decent discussion [10] as well as a keyworded tor.stackexchange question.
-Neither had many people talking; the Project Analysis Activity suggested to find articles with at least five people and 15 replies; only the blog post hit 15 replies (exactly 15 btw), while the most active stackexchange forum had 5 replies/comments aside from the original question.
+I found a blog with a decent discussion [10] as well as a keyworded tor.stackexchange with a list of questions.
+Neither had many people talking; the Project Analysis Activity suggested to find articles with at least five people and 15 replies; only the blog post hit 15 replies (exactly 15), while the most active stackexchange forum had 5 replies/comments aside from the original question.
 I'm not exactly happy with the number of samples I've found, though all of the ones I did find were extremely polite with users giving patient answers and thanking each other for any help with